SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 It does not provide information on individual particles: instead, it produces **averaged quantities** like the particle density, currents, etc.

-The data may be collected from one or several particle species.

 The data is discretized inside a "grid" chosen by the user.
 This grid may be of any dimension.

 Examples: